 - Suitable for right-handed users, as it is confirmed to suit them.

 - Those who are ready to spend some time understanding the different button combinations.

 Wireless Mouse with Incredible Features for Photo Editors

 Anker 2.4G Wireless vertical ergonomic optical mouse

-The shell is made of a rubbery plastic material which is non-stick and comfortable to hold.
+The shell is made of a rubbery plastic material that is non-stick and comfortable to hold.
 It is not ergonomic, but vertical in shape with all surfaces being tilted, keeping the arm and the wrist most comfortable.
 It has only one side on the left, which is concave with room to rest the thumb.
 The dimensions of the mouse are 120 x 62.8 x 74.8 mm and the weight is 3.4 ounces.

 Its weight is 95 grams and it is rather lightweight for its size and easy to use reducing wrist tension.
 Both the left and right buttons are quick and the scroll wheel is also efficient.
 There is a DPI button as well that can be used for different settings from 800; 1200 or 1600.
 It affords smooth and accurate tracking on most types of surfaces.
 The next and previous buttons offer convenience when you are browsing web pages.

-It has a medium quality sensor.
+It has a medium-quality sensor.
 As for connectivity, it broadcasts over a frequency of 2.4 GHz.
 It does not offer support for recharging, though you can use rechargeable batteries that have to be recharged outside, not within the mouse.
 The battery, however, does last for about three months, as there is an auto shut down feature.
 Batteries, however, are not included in the package.
 You get a 2.4G USB receiver placed at the bottom of the mouse.

 Who Should Buy it: